All Episodes

 The question is, where's the money going?

-And my complaint about the US is not capitalism, which clearly works.
+And my complaint about the U.S. is not capitalism, which clearly works.

 It's about who benefits from it.

-And it does seem like the least useful, least creative, least certainly least patriotic, but least decent people make all of them big money.
+And it does seem like the least useful, least creative, least, certainly least patriotic, but least decent people make all of them big money.

-Like, how did Larry Fink get so rich?
+Like, how did Larry Fink get sober?

 Like, what did Larry Fink do for America?